-- New products are often piloted in a few facilities to gather data and learn lessons before scaling up. - Absence of a structured framework for product introduction makes the process reliant on individual policymakers, risking delays.
-Developing a framework with cross-stakeholder engagement and agreement can expedite the process. - Strong political will, supported by civil society advocacy and scientific data, helps drive acceptance of new products. - TWG consultations and strong collaboration among stakeholders helps develop guidelines, review data, and address challenges.
+- New products are being piloted in a few facilities to gather data and learn lessons before scaling up. - Absence of a structured framework for product introduction made the process reliant on individual policymakers and risked delays.
+Developing a framework with cross-stakeholder engagement and agreement can expedite the process. - Strong political will, supported by civil society advocacy and scientific data, helped drive acceptance of new products. - Technical working group (TWG) consultations and strong collaboration among stakeholders helped develop guidelines, review data, and address challenges.